-We do not make a choice here.
-Instead we boldly assert that the choice of formalisation is not important; we will rely on our intuition to carry us though any difficulties. \diamond
+We will not make a choice here.
+Instead we boldly assert that the choice of formalisation is not important.
+Hopefully our intuition will carry us though any difficulties. $\diamond$

 Definition 4.6.
 Suppose that X and Y are sets.
 Then the collection of all ordered pairs with first entry from X and second from Y is